reanahub/docs.reana.io/docs/reference/reana-yaml/index.md

 ## Understanding `reana.yaml`

-The `reana.yaml` file describes the analysis as a computational workflow with its inputs, workflow specification, and its outputs.
+The `reana.yaml` file describes the analysis as a computational workflow with its inputs, workflow specification, workspace ,and its outputs.
 The overall structure of `reana.yaml` looks as follows:

 | Property | Type         | Mandatory?  | Description                                                                                                              |